xpeng-26/Erdos_Finance_LLM_Project/CONTRIBUTING.md

 # Contribution
-Thank you for considering contributing to the Erdos News Finance Project!
+Thank you for considering contributing to the Erdos Finance LLM Project!
 We welcome contributions from everyone.
 Please be aware of the contribution principles to help us maintain the codebase.

 ## Principles
 - Follow the existing code style.